mat-docs/RTA.Site/docs/devguide/tutorials/quick-start/review.md

 Creating channels involves setting up a new network connection, so they should be reused.

-The clients can share the same channel if the same endpoint is offering multiple GRPC services (like [RTA Server](../../../services/rta-server/grpc.md)):
+The clients can share the same channel if the same endpoint is offering multiple gRPC services (like [RTA Server](../../../services/rta-server/grpc.md)):

 ```c#
 var sessionClient = new SessionStore.SessionStoreClient(channel);